robertjhull/to-do-list/README.md

+**This project is being updated right now and will not work correctly**

 # About

 A web application for creating to-do lists and reminders.
 Reminders can contain the following info: text, priority, and date added.
 To mark a reminder as completed, check the box on the left side of the reminder.